 .
 Yes, there is an anti-ragging committee of the Till date, no incident of ragging of any kind on the campus has been reported.
+A Committee is formed to look in to this matter.

 5.1.13 Enumerate the welfare schemes made available to students by the institution.